U.S. Stocks Rebound on Upbeat Earnings, Set for Monthly Gains

 Health insurer Anthem was also among the S&P 500's best performers.
 The firm exceeded sales and profit expectations in the most recent quarter.

+Technology heavyweights Facebook and Microsoft are scheduled to report earnings after the market closes Wednesday.

-A recent rise in Treasury yields that raised some investor concerns about higher inflation and less accommodative central-bank policy moderated slightly Wednesday.
-The yield on the benchmark 10-year U.S. Treasury note fell to 2.718%, according to Tradeweb, from 2.725% Tuesday -- its highest level since April 2014.
-Yields fall as bond prices rise.
+A recent rise in Treasury yields that raised some investor concerns about higher inflation and less accommodative central-bank policy continued Wednesday.
+The yield on the benchmark 10-year U.S. Treasury note climbed to 2.737%, according to Tradeweb, from 2.725% Tuesday -- its highest settlement since April 2014.
+Yields rise as bond fall.

 Investors were parsing President Donald Trump's first State of the Union address and awaiting a Federal Reserve statement following the conclusion of its two-day meeting.
 This week's meeting is Chairwoman Janet Yellen's final meeting as leader of the central bank.
 The Fed is expected to leave interest rates unchanged but could offer fresh clues about its 2018 outlook.